pvdz/preval/tests/cases/let_aliases/ai/try_catch_rethrow_mutation.md

 } catch (e) {
   throw e;
 }
-throw `Preval: This statement contained a read that reached no writes: x;`;
+throw `Preval: This statement contained a read that reached no writes: binding: x, code: x;`;
 `````